How to Build an Application Modernization Roadmap with Practical Insights

 Legacy applications have been proven to expose an enterprise to security threats, based on the research conducted among the industry decision-makers.
 Most modern security standards guarantee the utmost safety of sensitive and personal information which correlates with the brand’s credibility, reputation and competitive standing, while older systems simply don’t comply.
 The anticipated outcome of modernization is patching up vulnerabilities and significantly improved security posture.

 A sure-fire way to approach an app modernization project in its early stages is to conduct an application assessment.
-To catalog what you already have is often one of the most straightforward ways to start a drastic transformation like modernizing a monolithic app.
+At this phase, you can delegate the assessment to a modernization vendor to catalog what you already have is often one of the most straightforward ways to start a drastic transformation like modernizing a monolithic app.

-Begin building your app modernization roadmap during the project planning stage.
 Start off with a clear understanding of your modernization project goals and a set of success factors.
 Gather insight on the project scope, general start and end dates, and compile a list of tasks to be completed to reach the above mentioned project goals.
 You will use this information later on to create a detailed project schedule.
-Having determined all of these items, you can start plotting them on your modernization project roadmap.

 After going through the vital preparation stage during the planning phase, plot the app modernization information you gathered on your application’s roadmap timeline.
 The timeline should usually include project goals, tasks, assignments, and fixed start and end dates.
 Project roadmaps can align with your project timeline either according to phases of the project lifecycle (e.g., initiation, planning, implementation, and closing), or the entire project’s timeframe.